 Release Notes: Managing jobs is now easy to script with a commandline interface.
 This release disables jobs remaining disabled when the master starts/restarts.

 Lunzip is a decompressor for lzip files.
 Its small size makes it well suited for embedded devices or software installers that need to decompress files but do not need compression capabilities.
+Lunzip is able to decompress any lzip file using as little memory as 50 kB.

 Release Notes: File version is no longer shown in status messages.
 There are minor fixes.